 Where can I find the announcements for closings/delays?

-Once the decision is made to close school or delay the start of the school day, that information is sent through a variety of ways:
+Once the decision is made to change the school district’s regular operating schedule, that information is sent through a variety of ways:

 - The district website;